 Traversing copyright waters is tricky.
 If you’re on the run, these quick facts can help.

 How you use a work often determines whether or not you are committing copyright infringement.
-Click here to consult a guide containing helpful information about fair use.
+Consult the Copyright Reference LibGuide to learn more about fair use.

 Double check the copyright term of the work you are using.
-For more information click here to learn about what works are in the public domain.
+Learn about what works are in the public domain using the Copyright LibGuide.

 I Want To…

 - …create a coursepack: Depending on the amount of a work you are including in a coursepack, you could be violating copyright.
 For example, including an entire book is violating copyright, but in some instances a single chapter may fall under fair use.
 For additional help with coursepacks, please contact Ketty Duvall at the University Bookstore at firstname.lastname@example.org.